dangeo773/Cats/README.md

 # Cats
-Developed a program that measures typing speed &amp; utilizes autocorrect
+Developed a program that measures typing speed &amp; utilizes autocorrect through CS61A at UC Berkeley using python